TEACHER, TRAVELLER, TALKER: A tribute to Peter McSheffrey

 From then on, I watched with envy as he climbed the Rockies with my Dad and Uncle Tim, two of his best friends and travel companions.
 Together, they explored a time-frozen culture in conflicted Burma, crossed paths with monks in beautiful Laos and explored the ruins of ancient Cambodia.

-Most recently, they camped under the stars in desert Namibia, where they watched the ‘Big Five’ compete at waterholes, and tip-toed the peaks of sky-high sand dunes.
+Most recently, they camped under the desert stars in Namibia, where they watched the ‘Big Five’ compete at waterholes, and tip-toed the peaks of sky-high sand dunes.
 They were even lucky enough to visit a traditional Himba village and record the songs of the children who lived there.

 I remember thinking how “unfair” it was that they got to have such incredible adventures, but years and years later, I certainly understand why I wasn’t invited.